securing-ab/securing-ab/README.md

 ### Hi there 👋

-- 🔭 I own RCD
+  - 🔭 I own Spike
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Python
-- 📫 How to reach me: send an email to ab@rcdofficials.com
+- 📫 How to reach me: send an email to ab.corp@spikemusic.xyz
 - 😄 Pronouns: he/him
 -
 -->